James-COMMANDO/CaesarCipherJava/README.md

 # Console Programme

 - Encrypt
-let's write a message that is encrypted so no one can see it!
+ -let's write a message that is encrypted so no one can see it!

 ```java
  CaesarCipher cipher = new CaesarCipher(); // Create an Object of the class